 The first thing that comes to mind is determining which additional data can be stored.
-This might be data such as Time Series Data in transactional systems which did not get logged before.
+This might be data such aswhich did not get logged before.
 Maybe IoT gateways to store sensor data are defined or machines are getting equipped with sensors to transmit data in the future.

 Use cases are drafted in which Big Data Scenarios can bring value in digitization.
 First experiments with Big Data tools and exemplary data in a small amount might happen.
 However, a professional and productive Big Data Landscape and infrastructure are absent, and thus, no real Big Data analysis with enterprise value happens.

 Level 1: Simple Big Data Analysis infrastucture

 In this Big Data Landscape maturity stage, the first Big Data infrastructure foundation is installed.
 Often a value prototype to first demonstrate Big Data Science capabilities and provide Big Data value at the same time is manufactured.